As tempting as it is to start a blog, there is a lot more to it than

 Seek to maintain a serious tone in such blogs without resorting to

-• Be very careful when cursing.
+name-calling and deprecating comments. - Be very careful when cursing.

 If your blog fits cursing and the occasional "eff" word makes great